 Applies inspection resources, as necessary, to deal with significant issues and problems at specific facilities.

-05.03 Director, Division of Fuel Management
+05.03 Director, Division of Fuel Management (DFM)

 Develops and directs the implementation of policies, programs, and procedures for inspecting applicants, licensees, and other entities subject to NRC jurisdiction.